 If you are currently considering finding gig economy jobs of your own, the statistics above are an encouraging reflection of the growing interest in this digital economy and all the work that can be found by gig employees because of this strong demand.

 If you’re looking to make extra money to replace lost income or save towards something important, you don’t have to pick up another job to do it.
 In today’s world, there are so many gigs and freelance opportunities at your disposal to increase your earning potential.
+Just take a look at these recent gig economy statistics if you don’t believe us.

 That being said, the biggest challenge for job seekers is finding these opportunities.
 If joining the gig economy has been a thought you’ve been entertaining, turn to the 19 best gig economy jobs in 2021 listed above to help you start your gig worker journey!